SUCNR1: Lipolysis and obesity

 Succinate inhibited the isolated fat tissues of mice from the isoproterenol-induce metabolic hydrolysis of their triglycerides into free fatty acids and glycerol, i.e., it inhibited stimulus-induced lipolysis.
 However, succinate did not effectively inhibit isoproterenol-stimulated lipolysis in mouse fat tissues that lacked SUCNR1 due to the knockout of their Sucnr1 genes.
 This anti-lipolysis action was therefore due at least in part to succinate's activation of SUCNR1.
 In related studies, Sucnr1 gene knockout mice fed a high-fat diet for 20 weeks had significantly higher body fat content than wild type mice (i.e., mice expressing normal levels of SUCNR1) fed this diet.
 These differences did not occur or were minimal in mice fed a standard diet.
 Furthermore, the total body weights of Sucnr1 gene knockout mice on the high-fat diet for 4–12 weeks was higher than wild type mice on this diet but by 16 weeks was similar to wild type mice on the standard diet.
 Thus, SUCNR1 inhibited one feature of high-fat diet-induced obesity, the accumulation of excessive body fat, but had only short-term effects on another of its features, the development of excessive total body weight.
 Further studies in animal models and human fat tissues are needed in order to understand more fully SUCNR1's role in and relevancy to human lipolysis and obesity.

+Hepatic metabolic regulation

+Recent preclinical evidence indicates that SUCNR1 plays a role in regulating hepatic metabolism beyond its established functions in liver disease models.
+In mice, hepatic succinate levels and Sucnr1 expression vary according to nutritional status, supporting a role for SUCNR1 in linking extracellular succinate signaling to metabolic adaptation.
+Hepatocyte-specific deletion of Sucnr1 results in a fasting-like phenotype characterized by increased gluconeogenesis, elevated amino acid levels, and reduced metabolic flexibility.
+Mechanistically, loss of SUCNR1 impairs glucose-derived oxidative flux through the tricarboxylic acid (TCA) cycle and increases reliance on glutamine-dependent anaplerosis, accompanied by mitochondrial stress responses.
+In addition, SUCNR1 deficiency alters the hepatic response to refeeding, including reduced activation of the mammalian target of rapamycin (mTOR) pathway and incomplete glycogen restoration.
+These findings support a role for SUCNR1 in maintaining hepatic metabolic flexibility and coordinating nutrient-dependent metabolic responses.